shupx/swarm_ros_bridge/README.md

 -  **Robust**: No need for base station ROS master launching first.
 Support each robot launching in a random sequence and connecting each other autonomously.

--  **Flexible**:  You can choose the sending/receiving ROS topics rather than transferring all topics as ROS1 does.
+-  **Flexible**:  You can choose the sending/receiving ROS topics rather than transferring all topic (names) as ROS1 does.

 -  **Easy to use**:  Specify all the IP and ROS topics in one configuration file.